 ProgramCommunication Ph.D Program

-Ernest J. Wilson III, Ph.D., is Walter Annenberg Chair in Communication and Dean of the Annenberg School for Communication and Journalism at the University of Southern California.
-He is also a professor of political science, a faculty fellow at the USC Center on Public Diplomacy at the Annenberg School, a member of the board of the Pacific Council on International Policy and the National Academies' Computer Science and Telecommunications Board, and a member of the American Academy of Arts and Sciences.
-He served on the board of the Corporation for Public Broadcasting from 2000 to 2010, the last year as chairman.
+Ernest J. Wilson III, Ph.D., professor of communication and political science, is founder and director of the USC Center for Third Space Thinking.
+He is also a faculty fellow at USC Annenberg's Center on Public Diplomacy, a member of the board of the Pacific Council on International Policy and the National Academies' Computer Science and Telecommunications Board, and a member of the American Academy of Arts and Sciences.
+He served as dean of the USC Annenberg School for Communication and Journalism from 2007 to 2017.
+Lastly, he was on the board of the Corporation for Public Broadcasting from 2010, the last year as chairman.

 Dean Wilson’s experience at the intersection of communication and public policy spans the private and public sectors.
 He has served as a consultant to international agencies such as the World Bank and the United Nations, worked in government at the White House National Security Council and the Corporation for Public Broadcasting, and led research centers and academic departments at premier institutions of higher education.